What is Anxiety?

 Buspirone

-Buspirone is a drug indicated for the treatment of anxiety.
-This drug has high efficacy for Generalized Anxiety Disorder and is particularly effective at reducing the cognitive and interpersonal problems associated with anxiety.
-Unlike benzodiazepines, buspirone does not have a sedative effect or interact with alcohol.
-Most importantly, there is a low risk of developing a dependence on buspirone.
-Its side effects are minimal but can include dizziness, nervousness, and headaches.
-BuSpar and Vanspar are brand names associated with buspirone.
+Buspirone is an anxiety-specific medication recommended for generalized anxiety disorder.
+It shows high efficacy in reducing cognitive and interpersonal problems associated with anxiety.
+Unlike benzodiazepines, buspirone does not cause sedation or interact negatively with alcohol.
+In addition, the risk of dependence on buspirone is low.
+Possible side effects include dizziness, nervousness, and headache.
+BuSpar and Vanspar are common trade names for buspirone.

 Benzodiazepines